 When ranking the best things life has to offer, mac ‘n cheese falls somewhere between puppies and cuddling.
 Unfortunately, all that pasta and cheese adds up to a ton of calories and fat, and very few beneficial nutrients.
-These recipes give mac ‘n cheese a makeover by subtracting some of the high-calorie, high-fat ingredients and/or adding some healthful components.
+These recipes give you unhealthy mac and cheese a makeover by subtracting some of the high-calorie, high-fat ingredients and/or adding some healthful components.

 Not only is this recipe from Cooking Ala Mel incredibly easy to make, but it’s also got the probiotics from Greek yogurt and vitamins from spinach.
 You’ll need whole-wheat elbow pasta, cheddar cheese, Greek yogurt, fresh spinach, onion powder and garlic powder.